 Randell Street - Parking and the use of footpaths in the main street (Randell Street) of Mannum is always a balancing act between the passage of vehicles, pedestrians and use for business activities.
 This Fact Sheet details the current rules for car parking, use of footpaths for such things as outdoor café furniture and bike riding.

-Council maintains eleven wharves, a recreational jetty and a boardwalk, the most significant wharf is the Morgan Riverfront which has a rich history dating back to the early steam driven paddle boat days.
+Council maintains 34 Boat Ramps including pontoons at various locations, 7 wharves, 4 jetties/boardwalks, the most significant wharf is the Morgan Wharf which has a rich history dating back to the early steam driven paddle boat days.
 An essential part of the recreational facilities provided and maintained by Council are boat ramp / launch areas including Caloote, Cadell, Blanchetown, Morgan, Mannum and Swan Reach.
-A number of boat ramp facilities have undergone major renewal works with more in the planning.

-A number of significant Capital Works upgrades are planned across Mid Murray Council for 2017/18, including Marine Facilities improvement and new infrastructure for Morgan Boat Ramp, new Deep Mooring facility at Swan Reach, renewal of Hermann Landing and upgrade of wharf at Mannum Dock;
+A number of significant Capital Works upgrades are planned across Mid Murray Council for 2020/21, including Marine Facilities improvement and new infrastructure for Morgan Boat Ramp and the upgrade of the Swan Reach Houseboat Mooring Facility.

 Road upgrades, bitumen sealing of unsealed roads or upgrading the condition of existing sealed roads to improve and cater for larger volumes and large mass vehicles.